Chinese people in Germany: 19th century to World War I

 Since the 1880s, there were debates about employing Chinese "coolies" as farm workers in East Elbia, i.e. Prussia's extensive eastern provinces characterised by large agricultural estates.
 Usually Eastern Europeans, esp.
 Poles, provided the necessary labour there but German emigration from these areas, higher Polish fertility and an increasing political mobilisation of the Polish minority stoked anxieties about their "infiltration", esp. through mixing with the local Germans.
 Some observers saw a solution in introducing a totally alien ethnic element which would be easier to segregate (e.g. Friedrich Syrup, later director of the Reich Labour Bureau in late Weimar and Nazi times).
 The Chinese were seen as especially resistant to cultural assimilation, on the basis of experiences in Australia and North America.
 Estate owners therefore pushed for their immigration or at least a consideration of such proposals, e.g. in Pomerania in 1889.
 Public and administrative opinion was "almost totally negative", due to unfavorable opinions in the English-speaking world at the time (cf. Yellow Peril) and fears of racial miscegenation.
 Nevertheless, the Prussian Foreign Office made inquiries, e.g. about Chinese workers in the Netherlands East Indies.
 After receiving a comprehensive report from Beijing in 1895, the Office concluded on the grounds of transport and wage costs that such plans were not promising success.
 A new wave of proposals came in 1906/07 but failed similarly after a statement by German colonial authorities from Kiautschou, China.

 Aside from seafarers, students formed the other major group of Chinese living in Germany at the turn of the century.
 In 1904, at the time of Sun Yat-sen's visit to Germany and other Western European countries, more than twenty joined the anti-Qing Chinese United League he organised in Berlin.
 There were also groups of travelling entertainers from Shandong, with a smaller proportion from Zhejiang, who came to Germany overland, travelling through Russia and Poland to reach Berlin.

 Chinese workers were also employed in the German overseas colonies, similar to British and French practices.
 Until 1894, about 1,000 "coolies" were recruited for German East Africa but corporal punishment and the tropical climate were so severe the British colonial authorities in Singapore and Hong Kong did not permit further emigration.
 Another focus of migration were the Pacific colonies where Chinese workers were deemed indispensable for the lucrative plantations.
 In 1914, there were 1,377 Chinese in German New Guinea (against 1,137 whites) and 2,184 Chinese on Samoa (against 373 Germans).
-Tensions with the Chinese government about the brutal treatment of workers were fully ceased.
+Tensions with the Chinese government about the brutal treatment of workers never fully ceased.
 The Chinese were never given the same rights as whites, but were treated similar to the natives due to their supposedly "inferior level of culture".
 There were, however, also efforts to prevent mixing with the natives.